-ojAlgo has zero dependencies, but through various extension modules it integrates with 3:d party libraries.
+ojAlgo has zero dependencies, but through extensions it integrates with various 3:d party tools and libraries.

 Documentation, Support & Services

 User documentation, with code examples, can be found here (on this site) in the form of blog posts.
 The Code Examples page contains a complete list of example programs used in the blog post.
 All blog posts containing example code are categorised as Documentation.